Android: our commitment to the GDPR for enterprise and education deployments

 GDPR compliance is especially important to our enterprise and education customers because they may have obligations to their employees and students respectively.
 Our enterprise and education customers can count on Google’s GDPR compliance efforts across Android.
 We have made important updates to our contractual commitments to customers and partners that directly address GDPR requirements, together with corresponding product changes.

 The GDPR defines that a data controller determines the purposes and means of processing of personal data and a data processor processes personal data on behalf and only on the instructions of a data controller.
-We have clarified Google’s role as data processor, with corresponding contractual commitments, for the enterprise/education-specific services of an Android deployment, and as data controller for others.
+We have clarified Google’s role as data processor, and in certain cases data controller, with corresponding contractual commitments, for the enterprise/education-specific services of an Android deployment.
 Here’s a summary:

 Services for which Google is a Data Controller

 - Google Play Services is bundled with most (but not all) Android devices.
 Google Play Services offers APIs and security services to the Android developer ecosystem.
 An example is Google Play Protect, which helps keep the Android ecosystem safe from malware.
 Google acts as a data controller for any personal data processed in Google Play Services, and offers user notices and consents about our use of personal data in the service’s user interface in Android.